Appraisal News and Business Tips

 Click here to subscribe to our FREE weekly appraiser email newsletter and get the latest appraisal news!!

-NOTE: Please scroll down to read the other topics in this long blog post on Graphs and Trendlines, Market Value definition, appraisal forms, unusual homes, mortgage origination stats, etc.
+NOTE: Please scroll down to read the other topics in this long blog post, appraisers with increased income, ADUs in California can be Condos , unusual homes, mortgage origination and more!

 Read more!!